chrehall68/javabench/README.md

     - Linked Lists
     - Queues
     - Hash Maps
-- Unit Tests - implemented for all the sorting algorithms
+- Unit Tests - implemented for all sorting algorithms and data structures inside
-- Benchmarks - coming soon, currently just in Main.java
+- Benchmarks - Implemented for all sorting algorithms and data structures inside